VictorianHues/AgentBasedModeling/README.md

 ```

 This project uses [uv](https://docs.astral.sh/uv/) for Python package environment and
 environment reasons.
-As such, to ensure consistent results we recommend using uv when
+To ensure consistent results we recommend using uv when
 running experiments.
 It is also possible to run experiments using
 [venv](https://docs.python.org/3/library/venv.html), though care must be taken to set up
-a Python environment correctly.
+the Python environment correctly.

 ### Usage (uv)